abduh3131/scroot/README.md

    ```text
    time=3.42s steer=+0.120 throttle=0.320 brake=0.000 directive="stay in bike lane" goal="drive 2 m forward"
    ```

+   Tip for Jetson: try `python autonomy_launcher.py --camera auto --camera-gstreamer --camera-max-probe 8` to cycle through USB devices, or `--camera-csi 0` to bind directly to the first CSI sensor.

    Press `q` in the visualization window or send `Ctrl+C` to exit.